-2. Lifestyle Choices: A diet that's high in calories, lacking in fruits and vegetables, filled with nutriment and laden with high-calorie beverages and oversized portions contributes to weight gain.
+2. Food Habits: A diet that's high in calories, lacking in fruits and vegetables, filled with nutrients, and laden with high-calorie beverages and oversized portions contributes to weight gain.
 Liquid calories such as alcohol, soft drinks, high-calorie beverages etc. If a person has a sedentary lifestyle, he can easily take in more calories every day than he burns through exercise and routine daily activities.
-Looking at a computer, tablet, and phone screens may be a sedentary activity.
+Looking at a computer, tablet, and phone screen may be a sedentary activity.
 The number of hours a person spends in front of a screen is highly associated with weight gain.

 3. Age: Obesity can occur at any age, even in young children and as a person ages, hormonal changes and a less active lifestyle increases the risk of obesity.
 In addition, the quantity of muscle in your body tends to decrease with age.
 The lower muscle mass can result in a decrease in metabolism.
 These changes also reduce calorie needs and may make it harder to stay off excess weight.

 4. Diseases: Many health conditions can lead to weight, and in turn obesity.
 And obesity can further aggravate the conditions, creating a vicious cycle of weight gain.
 Diseases such as hypothyroidism, insulin resistance, polycystic ovary syndrome, and Cushing's syndrome are known to be contributors to obesity.

 4. Other Factors: